Bubby Brister: Pittsburgh Steelers

 After Brister was selected, almost immediately comparisons were made between him and Steelers great Terry Bradshaw, who is also from Louisiana.
-Over the years Pittsburgh sports writers and Steelers fans frequently made jokes about Brister's thick Southern accent and perceived lack of sophistication, traits of Bradshaw's that were similarly mocked.
-In a similar vein his name was often misspoken.
-In a 1999 Sports Illustrated article, Brister said "Bubba Brewster" and "Bobby Blister" were common manglings of his name.
+Over the years Pittsburgh sports writers and Steelers fans frequently made jokes about Brister's thick Southern accent and perceived lack of sophistication, traits of Bradshaw's which were similarly mocked.
+Brister's name supposedly is a mispronunciation of "brother" and one of his sisters called him it first.
+In a similar vein to Bradshaw, Brister's name was often misspoken.
+In a 1999 Sports Illustrated interview, Brister said "Bubba Brewster" and "Bobby Blister" were common manglings of his name.

 Brister was a backup to Bradshaw's immediate successor, Mark Malone for two seasons, starting two games as a rookie in 1986 and appearing briefly in relief in two games in 1987.
-In his NFL debut in October 1986, Pittsburgh the Cincinnati Bengals, their rivals, on Monday Night Football.
+In his NFL debut in October 1986, Pittsburgh faced the Cincinnati Bengals, their rivals, on Monday Night Football.
 Although the Steelers lost 24–22, Brister passed for 191 yards and scored a rushing touchdown.
 He won a three-way competition for the Steelers' starting quarterback job with Todd Blackledge and Steve Bono.

 Career highlights during his 1988–1991 run as Pittsburgh's starting quarterback included ranking fourth in the NFL in average yards per pass completion in 1988 and 10th in the league in passer rating in 1990.
 He had five scoring passes that were 65 yards or longer in 1988, including an 89-yard touchdown to Louis Lipps vs the Philadelphia Eagles on November 13 that was the longest pass completion by a Steeler in Three Rivers Stadium history.
 In 1989, he set a team record with 15 consecutive pass completions in a road win over Detroit, including a 48 yarder to Lipps.
 Brister also set a team record in 1989 throwing 178 consecutive passes without an interception.
 In 1990 Brister established career highs for starts (16), yards passing (2,725) and touchdown passes (20).
 He missed eight games with injuries in 1991, setting up a competition with back up Neil O'Donnell for the starting job.
 Pittsburgh went 5–3 when Brister played, only 2–6 with O'Donnell as a starter.
 Brister was the starting quarterback during Hall Of Fame Coach Chuck Noll's final post season run with the Steelers, winning the 1989 AFC Wild Card in overtime on the road against the Houston Oilers, then losing a close game to eventual AFC champion Denver Broncos.
 He led an 82-yard drive at the end of the fourth quarter to tie the Houston game and force overtime.
-Against Denver, he passed for 229 yards and 1 touchdown, with no turnovers.
+Against Denver, he passed for 229 yards and one touchdown, with no turnovers.